 MPPI Pipeline and Cost Stack

 Sampling-based predictive control in JAX on the Jetson Orin Nano's GPU.
-8,192 rollouts at every step, 8-step horizon (~0.8 s lookahead), 40 Hz control rate.
+The planner samples 1.3M trajectories per second (~10M dynamics steps/s) at every control step, RK4-integrating a 7-state vehicle model over an 8-step horizon (~0.8 s lookahead) at a 40 Hz control rate.
 Softmax temperature lambda = 0.05 weights low-cost rollouts; unified memory preallocation (XLA_PYTHON_CLIENT_PREALLOCATE) avoids JAX fragmentation under continuous control.
-Sub-linear scaling let us push sample count well past the original 2K baseline.
 The cost stack combines raceline tracking, speed-profile tracking, signed-distance-field wall avoidance, and opponent-aware penalties driven by the predictor.

 Opponent Prediction